 Are you familiar with grease traps in Conroe, TX?
-If you’re not well versed in this subject, you may assume that grease traps and grease interceptors are one and the same.
+If you’re not well versed on this subject, you may assume that grease traps and grease interceptors are one in the same.
 The fact is, these are two different solutions to grease management.
 Grease traps in Conroe, TX are installed and maintained differently than grease interceptors.

 What are the differences?
-The following is a quick overview.
+Following is a quick overview.
 If you’re considering which type of grease solution to use with your operations, use this guide to determine which might be best for your setting.

-Passive grease traps are used to trap fats, oils, and grease (FOG) and rotting food waste.
+Passive grease traps are used to trap fats, oils and grease (FOG) and rotting food waste.
 These traps are above ground and can be made of metal or plastic.
-They are essentially tanks that trap these materials to prevent them from entering septic or sanitary system.
+They are essentially tanks that trap these materials to prevent them from entering a septic or sanitary system.

 Grease interceptors are in-ground tanks.
 These large containers are buried in the ground near facilities to capture FOG and food solids and prevent these substances from entering the sewer or septic system.

 Grease traps may be quite small, depending on the needs of the operation.
 They may be located beneath a sink, where they capture the grease involved in a restaurant’s operations.

 Grease interceptors are often between 1,000 and 2,000 gallons.
 They are made of cement, fiberglass or PVC.
 They are located below ground rather than inside the restaurant or other facility.

 Passive grease traps offer simple but effective operation.
 The FOG floats to the top of the tank, where it can be skimmed off.
 The food waste settles to the bottom, where it can be pumped out if the tank accumulates too much of it.
 Due to this design, these traps are often called gravity-based or passive grease traps.